 How Liquidity Providers Contribute to AMMs?

-In Automated Market Makers (AMMs), liquidity providers (LPs) are instrumental in facilitating decentralized trading and ensuring liquidity for users.
-LPs contribute funds to liquidity pools that hold pairs of tokens (e.g., ETH/USDT), enabling users to swap between them without relying on a traditional order book.
-By adding liquidity, LPs not only stabilize prices but also reduce slippage, which is the difference between the expected price and the actual execution price of a trade, particularly in volatile markets.
-In return for their contributions, LPs earn transaction fees from trades that occur within the pools they support.
+In Automated Market Makers (AMMs), liquidity providers (LPs) help make decentralized trading possible by adding funds to liquidity pools.
+These pools hold pairs of tokens (like ETH/USDT), allowing users to swap between them without using a traditional order book.
+By adding liquidity, LPs help keep prices stable and reduce slippage, which is the difference between the expected price and the actual trade price, especially in volatile markets.
+In return, LPs earn fees from trades happening in the pool.

 Yield Farming Opportunities on AMMs